sperez927/next-moretraining/packages/core/docs/contributing/workflow.md

 Once RFC is aporoved another Pull Request should be made.
 This time it should contain the implementation of proposed APIs but **without updating other packages/projects depending on it (so no changes in theme or integrations, just implementation of new API)**

-This implementation needs to be accepted by 3 core team members:
+This implementation needs to be accepted by 4 core team members:

+- Salvador Perez (@salvador)
 - Filip Rakowski (@filrak)
 - Patryk Tomczyk (@patzick)
 - Patryk Andrzejewski (@andrzejewsky)